50 Last-Minute Holiday Desserts

 "These chewy coconut cookies start with a boxed angel food cake mix," explains Renee Schwebach of Dumont, Minnesota.

 A friend gave me this fresh take on traditional crispy treats.
-My husband loves them. —Anne Powers, Munford, Alabama
+My husband loves them, and I feel so efficient with their quick prep time. —Anne Powers, Munford, Alabama

 These cookies are the next best thing to a good old-fashioned malted milk.
 With malted milk powder, chocolate syrup, plus chocolate chips and chunks, these are the best cookies I've ever tasted…and with six kids, I've made a lot of cookies over the years! —Teri Rasey, Cadillac, Michigan